 When The Assistant Quarters launched in early 2017, Founder Claire and her husband had already sadly suffered three miscarriages since 2015, going on to suffer a fourth miscarriage in May 2017.
 To hear a little more about Claire’s story, read on…

-My first pregnancy was plain sailing, with no actual morning sickness, no super weird cravings, just some insomnia and a desire to ditch the London commute as my bump got increasingly bigger!
-We suspected we were expecting whilst we were on holiday in Kos and a quick test as soon as we got home to the UK confirmed the news.
-We hadn’t long decided to start trying but it all happened quickly for us.
-I was so excited I woke up Daniel with the news barely giving him time to open his eyes before I thrust the test under his nose!
+My first pregnancy was plain sailing, with no actual morning sickness, no super weird cravings, just some insomnia and a desire to ditch the London commute as my bump got increasingly more prominent!
+We suspected we were expecting whilst we were on holiday in Kos, and a quick test as soon as we got home to the UK confirmed the news.
+We hadn’t long decided to start trying, but it all happened quickly for us.
+I was so excited I woke Daniel up with the information, barely giving him time to open his eyes before I thrust the test under his nose!

-At that time the concept of miscarriage was alien to me, something that as far as I knew, only a few colleagues at work had been through in my circle of friends.
-Looking back, I had no clue how much they were hurting.
-How the grief of losing something that you hadn’t yet had the chance to hold could rip your heart in pieces and consume your every thought.
-How any number of instances could trigger a memory of you sat on a loo bleeding or sat in a hospital waiting room and to the point of a panic attack.
+At that time, the concept of miscarriage was alien to me, something that, as far as I knew, only a few colleagues at work had been through in my circle of friends.
+Looking back, I had no clue how much they were hurting, how the grief of losing something that you hadn’t yet had the chance to hold could rip your heart into pieces and consume your every thought, how all manner of things could trigger a memory of you sitting on a loo bleeding or sitting in a hospital waiting room and to the point of a panic attack.

 Fast forward to October 2015.
-Our daughter was 2 years old.
-It felt like literally everyone around me was announcing they were pregnant with baby number two.
+Our daughter was two years old.
+It felt as if everyone around me was announcing they were pregnant with baby number two.
 It was the done thing and the “do you think you will have another?” questions had started.
-I knew to my very core that I wanted to grow our family, but hubby was hesitant.
-He had struggled a little with the adjustment and as our daughter had never been a great sleeper, the thought of more broken sleep seemed unappealing.
-When I discovered I was pregnant again I was nervous and we had discussions about whether it was the right time.
+I knew I wanted to grow our family, but hubby was hesitant.
+He had struggled a little with the adjustment, and as our daughter had never been a great sleeper, the thought of more broken sleep seemed unappealing.
+When I discovered I was pregnant again, I was nervous, and we had discussions about whether it was the right time.

 I then suffered two further miscarriages in May and November 2016.
-The first terribly close to both my husbands and daughter’s birthday.
-The latter yet again ensuring a dark cloud over Christmas.
+The first was close to both my husband’s and daughter’s birthday.
+The latter yet again ensured a dark cloud hung over Christmas.
 One was so bad I ended up in an ambulance to A&E I was bleeding so heavily.
-The advice being from 111 that time to sit on the toilet and not flush any of the remains.
-To try and catch it for tests only for the ambulance crew to tell us not to bother and to flush it away.
-I can remember howling with grief, sat there as I felt my body rejecting more and more of the pregnancy.
+The advice from 111 at that time was to sit on the toilet and not flush any of the remains.
+They wanted us to try and catch it for testing, only for the ambulance crew to tell us not to bother and to flush it away.
+I can remember howling with grief, sitting there as I felt my body rejecting more and more of the pregnancy.

 By that point, I had suffered three miscarriages in just under a year.
 As we already had a daughter without any hitch, doctors and nurses had repeatedly told us that they wouldn’t be able to investigate why we were suffering the losses until we hit ‘the (anything but magic) number three’.
 Up to that point, it was just a case of trying our luck.
 But you feel anything but lucky when this happens – once or even more.
 I wouldn’t wish it on anyone.

-We were due to take my daughter to Disneyland Paris as a birthday treat the following week and I couldn’t face letting her down.
+We were due to take my daughter to Disneyland Paris as a birthday treat the following week, and I couldn’t face letting her down.
 As I wasn’t bleeding at that point, it was agreed that I could keep taking the medication I was on to halt any natural proceedings and then have an operation to remove the remains on my return.
-So I had to slap on a brave face, try and bury down the tears and grief and survive what should’ve been the most special trip for our family.
+So I had to slap on a brave face, try and bury the tears and grief and survive what should’ve been the most special trip for our family.
 I got asked by the staff if I was pregnant and was OK to go on particular rides.
 I wasn’t.
-Every photo of me on that trip reminds me of a horrible amount of grief and a horrible situation to be in.
+Every photo of me on that trip reminds me of a horrible amount of grief and a horrible situation.

 The operation on my return was another level of trauma.
-Sat on a small ward with five other ladies having the same operation.
-My husband sat in the waiting room as he wasn’t allowed in with me.
-No comfort, no support, just strangers.
-I was crying as they put me under and I was still crying as I came round.
-Even then I had ainsensitive remarks from well-meaning doctors that we could always try again, that it obviously wasn’t meant to be this time.
-The remains went off for testing and it seemed like an age before we had any news.
-An NHS consultant this time informed us that there was a chromosomal issue.
+I was sitting in a small ward with five other ladies having the same procedure as me.
+My husband sat in the waiting room as he wasn’t allowed in with me: no comfort, no support, just strangers.
+I was crying as they put me under, and I was still crying as I came around.
+Even then, I had insensitive remarks from well-meaning doctors that we could always try again, that it wasn’t meant to be this time.
+The remains went off for testing, and it seemed like an age before we had any news.
+This time, an NHS consultant informed us that there was a chromosomal issue.